Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### You need to identify which blades in the Azure portal must be used to perform the following tasks: View security recommendations.
-Monitor the health of Azure services.
-Browse available virtual machine images.
-Which blade should you identify for each task?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area: Monitor the health of Azure services
+### You need to identify which blades in the Azure portal must be used to perform the following task: Monitor the health of Azure services.

 - [x] Monitor.
 - [ ] Subscriptions.